Knowledge, Skills and Abilities (KSA): Definitions and Examples

-What is KSAs?
+What is KSA?

 The KSA statement is like an additional component to a job application where applicants are required to answer the question related to the job, typically in a one-page essay format.
 Each response is rated on a scale from 1 to 100 based on its alignment with the job's required qualifications.

-3 elements of KSA Statements
+3 elements of Knowledge, Skills and Abilities Statements

-KSA statement comprises of these elements:
+Knowledge, Skills and Abilities (KSA) statement comprises of these elements:

 • Knowledge